 The company meets the definitions of ‘new company’ or ‘existing company’ as outlined under this incentive.

-The company to undertake manufacturing activities excluding the listed activities as in Appendix A.
+The company is to undertake manufacturing activities excluding the listed activities as in Appendix A.

 The new company or existing company to incur the first capital expenditure within 1 year from the approval date;

-The company to incur the qualifying capital expenditure within 3 years from the date of the first capital expenditure incurred; and
+The company to incur the minimum capital expenditure (not including land) within 3 years from the date of the first capital expenditure incurred as follows:

-The company will be subjected to conditions related to the Employment and Vendor Development Program.
+The Company will be subjected to the following conditions:

-Details of these conditions will be listed in the Tax Incentive Guidelines at MIDA’s website: www.mida.gov.my
+Details of these conditions will be listed in the Tax Incentive Guidelines here

 What percentage of statutory income can be deducted for an existing company?